AMEST/Skidbladnir/README.md

 ## Description

-Skidbladnir - This is the general name for a repository containing useful libraries for simplified creation of applications, implementation of clients for services, as well as just useful tools.
+Skidbladnir - This is the general name for a repository containing useful libraries for simplified creation of applications, implementation of clients for services, simple modular system, as well as just useful tools.

 ## Content of Skidbladnir